PetrGlad/emmate/README.md

 ## TODO

-- [ ] (improvement) When start playing send current CC values (will help damper to take effect immediately, not on next change).
 - [ ] Location history navigation (e.g. go to a bookmark that was visited recently), with Alt + LeftArrow / RightArrow
 - [ ] Adjust tempo for a selection.
 - [ ] Time marks on stave ("minute:second" from the beginning).